-A: Back pain like yours that is acute (lasting less than one month) or subacute (lasting one to three months) usually improves with time.
+A: First of all, it’s important to know that in time, things will improve.
+Back pain like yours that is acute (lasting less than one month) or subacute (lasting one to three months) usually gets better as time goes on.
 This is true no matter what treatment is used.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Try getting back to exercising.
+Try easing your way back to exercising when you feel the pain has lessened a bit.
 Exercise remains the main strategy for returning to full function during an acute bout of low back pain.